 Now that you have at least one domain name and you are ready to build your website… where do you begin?

 If you have the time and patience to maintain your own website you can use a platform like WordPress.
-I don’t mean the free WordPress.com – I mean using a hosting service like GoDaddy and WordPress software to create your website.
+I don’t mean the free WordPress.com – I mean using a website hosting service like GoDaddy and WordPress software to create your website.
 While this does give you more control, it requires a lot more effort and is much more detailed than what most of you will need.
 If you want to see a WordPress site in action, you can check out my blog www.joeedelman.com.
 It is built on WordPress and hosted with a company called SiteGround, which I prefer over GoDaddy and most other hosts.
 I have had less than stellar customer service experiences with GoDaddy over the years and I believe that it has a lot to do with the size of the company.
-SiteGround is a smaller hosting company with servers located around the world and excellent customer service.
+SiteGround is a smaller website hosting company with servers located around the world and excellent customer service.

 Be wary of companies that offer FREE websites.
 Companies such as WIX have wonderful marketing campaigns and will allow you to build a simple template website at no cost, but then they are going to place ads all over your website and sucker you into spending at least ten dollars per month to remove them.
 While ten dollars per month doesn’t sound like a lot of money, in my opinion, WIX websites suck for numerous reasons.
 You can purchase much more attractive templates and hosting with companies that cater to photographers and creatives for even less the cost.
 Just so you don’t take my word for it… Google “Wix sucks” in quotes and read for yourself.

 Many of you have heard of Squarespace, probably because a lot of other YouTube photographers hold you hostage while they read a Squarespace script before they start their video.
 In my opinion, Squarespace is okay if you don’t mind using the same template that TONS of other photographers are using.
-In other words, if your goal is to blend it – go for it.
+In other words, if your goal is to blend in – go for it.
 More social proof: Google “Squarespace sucks”, also in quotes and you can learn more from people who have used the service.

 Full disclosure: Format is not paying me to say any of these things.
 I found this company six months ago.
 I tried their 14 day free trial and loved what they had to offer.
 I reached out to them and they offered me a year of hosting in exchange for mentioning them in a video.
 Because of my commitment to you guys – my subscribers- I have made them wait six months so that I could fully kick the tires and be sure that I was committed enough to become a paying customer.